dhis2/cli-style/README.md

    executed.

-4. In the case of `pre-commit`, the command is `d2-style validate`, which sets up `lint-staged` configuration.
+4. In the case of `pre-commit`, the command is `d2-style validate`, which resolves the relevant `lint-staged` configuration.

 5. `lint-staged` is executed and passes all the _staged_ files matching a _glob_ in the lint-staged configuration to the designated command,